 2. You’ll work 200% harder

-According to a study by Kansas State University, working out with a partner increases the intensity of your workout by up to 200%.
+According to a study by Kansas State University, working out with a friend who you perceive to be better, increases the intensity of your workout by up to 200%.
 This is because we feel pushed to keep up with each other.
 “We found that when you’re performing with someone who you perceive as a little better than you, you tend to give more effort than you normally would alone,” says Brandon Irwin, leader of the study.

 3. You’ll burn more calories